brikteknologier/general-hammond/README.md

 1. As a file or URL described by the `--config` command-line argument.
 2. As a file, URL or JSON string described by the "CONFIG" environment variable.
-3. As an object (not a JSON string, pre-CSC parsing), at process.env.CONFIG—this is most useful for supplying a configuration during testing, or other use cases the involve requiring the module the needs configuration.
+3. As an object (not a JSON string, pre-CSC parsing), at `global.config`—this is most useful for supplying a configuration during testing, or other use cases the involve requiring the module the needs configuration.